Internationally-renowned geriatrician Dr. Bill Thomas visited Missoula February 8 to speak about innovative solutions to support aging in community.

 Loss comes in many forms throughout life.
-It is true our work brings us close to families experiencing profound losses — loss of function, loss of memory and loss of life.
-It can be overwhelming, as it has been these past two weeks, when four people we had come to know and love as part of […]
+It is true our work brings us close to families experiencing profound losses -- loss of function, loss of memory and loss of life.

 Harvest Home Care and The Village Senior Residence are proud to sponsor Missoula's first-its-kind Elder Speed Dating event for adults age 60-to-90 at The Silk Road restaurant.